thelukester92/nnlib/README.md

 nnlib is an all-header library for building, training, and using neural networks.
 It is designed to be both easy-to-use and efficient, using BLAS to accelerate math calculations. nnlib depends on OpenBLAS (on Linux) or the Accelerate framework (on OS X).
+For examples on how to use nnlib, see the [examples repository](https://github.com/thelukester92/nnlib-examples).

 # Get Started